Results:

 Next Up

-Continue to the next section to learn about Testing with FakeAsync parts of the grid.
+Continue to the next section to learn about Testing Async.